SofiaIT/Cleaning-and-Getting-Data/README.md

-...
-STEP 4: appropriately labels the data set with descriptive variable names ...
+... <strong>STEP 4:</strong> appropriately labels the data set with descriptive variable names ...

  My FOURTH SCRIPT does the following things: